Recurring Events

 Related sample: Recurring events

-'Recurring' Lightbox
+'Recurring' lightbox

 By default, once the recurring extension is enabled, the lightbox starts to have one more section - "Repeat event".
 And the default definition of the 'recurring' lightbox starts to be as in: